QE2 News / QE2 in Dubai / QE2 Today

 Istithmar, at Port Rashid

-in Dubai on November 27th, 2008.
-At the time it was expected
+in Dubai on November 27th, 2008 after arriving the day before at

 The plan that wasn't to be.
 QE2 at a dedicated part of the Palm

-As the months passed and rumours came and went, QE2 continued
+As the months passed and rumours mounted, QE2 continued to

-to sit where her final passengers had left her and her
+sit where her last passengers left her, engines

 What little news there was during this time, came almost exclusively from The QE2 Story through our growing network of contacts.